-Progress has been made.
 Inclusion has helped students with intellectual disabilities, there is no doubt about it.
-The highlights have been the realization that students with an ID are able to learn more academic content than was previously thought.
-It’s also acquainted general education students with people with special needs, which has led to positive social change.
+One highlight has been the realization that students with an ID are able to learn more academic content than was previously thought possible.
+Inclusion has also acquainted general education students with people with special needs, which has led to positive social change.
 There are big wins.
+Progress has been made.

-We ran into trouble with inclusion when Lily went to Middle School.
-The general education classes were too difficult.
+When Lily started middle school the classes got too difficult.
 She had a paraprofessional who helped several students, but it wasn’t enough.
 Lily was bored out of her mind and didn’t want to go to school.
 This, of course, broke my heart.
 There was only one self-contained room, and it was focused on life skills.
-That’s when I knew that more thinking about how to best meet the needs of students who are not in inclusion classes but need more than a Life-skills program.